This is the mother of all packaging terminology posts!

 Rigid Paper Box

-A chipboard paper box of rigid construction formed, or “set-up”, ready for use; it is usually wrapped as distinguished from a folding carton or a corrugated shipping container.
+A chipboard paper box of rigid construction formed, or “set-up”, ready for use.
+A Rigid Paper box is usually wrapped, unlike a folding carton or a corrugated shipping container.

 A case into which a book or binder slides into usually significantly deeper than its width.
 Receptacles for other purposes of similar proportions and structure.